 You love your Botox result.
 And while you ideally want to keep up the treatment, you may be concerned about the financial cost and time required to maintain its effects.
 Does this sound familiar?
 Well, read on for some silver lining.

 Botox, a popular anti-aging treatment, has continued to grow in popularity over the last 20 years.
 This neuromodulator works by blocking the nerves in and around your forehead and prevents those muscles from moving.
 The result?
 A softer and more relaxed face.

-Botox is currently approved as a cosmetic procedure for facial muscles including forehead lines (frontalis muscle), glabellar furrows (the combined action of the corrugators and procerus muscles), and crow’s feet (orbicularis muscles) around the eyes.
+In areas like New Jersey Botox is currently approved as a cosmetic procedure for facial muscles including forehead lines (frontalis muscle), glabellar furrows (the combined action of the corrugators and procerus muscles), and crow’s feet (orbicularis muscles) around the eyes.